-- The Audit Committee will consist of all of the Directors of the Company, as appointed from time to time.
+- The Audit Committee consists of all of the Directors of the Company, as appointed from time to time.

 - The Audit Committee must comprise of a minimum of two members from amongst the non-executive Directors of the Company.
-At least two members shall be independent, non-executive Directors.
-At least one member shall have recent and relevant financial experience.
+At least two members must be independent, non-executive Directors.
+At least one member must have recent and relevant financial experience.

 - All members should have sufficient competence to understand, analyse and, when necessary, challenge the management accounts and draft public financial statements.

-- Only members of the Audit Committee shall have the right to attend Audit Committee meetings.
-However, other individuals, such as the Portfolio Manager and other representatives from the finance function of the Company may be invited to attend all or part of any meeting.
+- Only members of the Audit Committee have the right to attend Audit Committee meetings.
+However, other individuals, such as the Portfolio Manager and other representatives from the finance function of the Company, may be invited to attend all or part of any meeting.